Answer Keys

 Take up (phr v) — if you take up something, you start doing it regularly.
 I hadn’t taken up jogging until I turned 33 years old.

-Conditioning (n) — process of improving a personal physical condition.
+Conditioning (n) — Physical training designed to improve strength and fitness.
 In the army, young people have to go through difficult conditioning exercising.

 Whilst (conj) — during the time, at the same time.
-Similar to ‘while’, but old-fashioned.
+Similar to ‘while’, but used mostly in British English.
 Whilst you were sleeping, I ordered some pizza.

 Gumshield (n) — A piece of plastic shaped after your gums that is used in fighting to protect your teeth.
 Tyson hit the opponent so hard that the gumshield flew out of his mouth.